 Another great option, the Aquapac Keymaster has been around for years and has been trusted by many.
 The cheapest option on this list, the Keymaster boasts a foolproof and easy-to-operate closure system, a clear plastic pouch so you can see and operate the buttons on your car key, and it will float too.
 This also fit comfortably in the front zip of my wetsuit.
 I just folded it in half around the key fob so I could keep the hard plastic closure system horizontal.

 This was where my main concern with the product came up.
 I couldn’t help but be a little paranoid that with hard use over time, (especially with me folding it in half to stuff in my wetsuit) some leakage might occur as the pouch itself is made of rather thin material.
 That being said, so far so good and I’ve used it on some bigger days when I was well and truly thrashed without a drop of water getting inside.
 James, a rep from the company who responded to me on Instagram, assured me folding the pouch shouldn’t be an issue.
-Another good option that avoids the folding problem and keeps your front-zip uncluttered is to wear it around your neck with the pouch hanging down your back.
+Another good option that avoids the folding problem and keeps your front-zip uncluttered is to wear the included leash around your neck with the pouch hanging down your back.
 A little awkward, but surprisingly less uncomfortable than it sounds.CHECK PRICE ON AMAZON

 The DRFT pouch takes a slightly different approach to storing your key with a neoprene sleeve that fits over your leg or bicep.
 A set of three ziplock seals protect your key while in the water, and the sleeve can fit over or under your wetsuit with an included velcro strap to cinch it down and keep it in place.
-Wearing it under the suit can be a little uncomfortable, depending on the fit of the neoprene.
-For added security to make extra sure it doesn’t slip over your ankle and into the ocean (it won’t) put it on your leash leg and it isn’t going anywhere.
+Wearing it under a wetsuit can be uncomfortable, depending on the fit of the neoprene.
+For added security to make extra sure it doesn’t slip over your ankle and into the ocean, put it on your leash leg and it isn’t going anywhere.